friesalafrancais/TryHackMe-Walkthroughs/Easy/RootMe.md

 Doing a quick google translate: `PHP is not allowed!`

 Looks like the upload form is validating files before they are uploaded.
 This means that the admin configured the form to not accept files that could be potentially dangerous, such as PHP.
-Thankfully, there are many ways to prey on misconfigurations and bypass any validation. [hacktricks.xyz](https://book.hacktricks.xyz/pentesting-web/file-upload)
+Thankfully, there are many ways to prey on misconfigurations and bypass any validation.

-This is a great resource for file upload methodologies.
+[Hacktricks.xyz](https://book.hacktricks.xyz/pentesting-web/file-upload) is a great resource for file upload methodologies.
 Lets go with renaming our file to reverse.php2.
-The file upload form might be blocking .php but not .php2/3/4/etc.
+The file upload form might be blocking .php but not .php2/.phps/.shtml/etc.

 ![image](https://user-images.githubusercontent.com/115602464/197355701-fb3bb65e-7328-4668-989b-df24916b48bb.png)